cloudbees/terraform-aws-cloudbees-cd-eks-addon/README.md

 }
 ```

-By default, it uses a minimum required configuration described in [values.yml](values.yml).

-If you would like to override any defaults with the chart, you can do so by passing the `helm_config` variable.
+By default, it uses a minimum required configuration described in the Helm chart [values.yml](values.yml).
+If you need to override any default settings with the chart, you can do so by passing the `helm_config` variable.

 > [!TIP]
-> Blueprints lifecycle (`deploy` > `validate` > `destroy`) can be orchestrated via the companion [Makefile](Makefile).
+> The blueprints lifecycle (`deploy` > `validate` > `destroy`) can be orchestrated via the companion [Makefile](Makefile).

 ## Prerequisites

 ### Tooling

-Blueprint `deploy` and `destroy` phases use the same tooling requirement per [AWS EKS Blueprints - Getting Started Guide - Prerequisites](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites).

-Nevertheless, the Blueprint `validate` phase might require additional toolings like `jq` and `velero`.
+The blueprint `deploy` and `destroy` phases use the same requirements provided in the [AWS EKS Blueprints for Terraform - Prerequisites](https://aws-ia.github.io/terraform-aws-eks-blueprints/getting-started/#prerequisites).
+However, the blueprint `validate` phase may require additional tooling, such as `jq` and `velero`.

 > [!NOTE]
-> There is a companion [Dockerfile](blueprints/Dockerfile) to run the blueprints in a containerized Dev environment ensuring dependecies are met.
-It can be built by using the [Makefile](Makefile) target `make dRun`.
+> There is a companion [Dockerfile](blueprints/Dockerfile) to run the blueprints in a containerized development environment, ensuring all dependencies are met.
+It can be built locally using the [Makefile](Makefile) target `make dRun`.

-### AWS Authentication
+### AWS authentication

-Make sure to export your required [AWS Environment Variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) to your CLI before getting started (eg. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` or `AWS_PROFILE`).
+Before getting started, you must export your required [AWS Environment Variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) to your CLI before getting started (for example, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_PROFILE`).

-### Existing AWS Hosted Zone
+### Existing AWS 53 hosted zone

-These blueprints rely on an existing Hosted Zone in AWS Route53.
-If you don't have one, you can create one by following the [AWS Route53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html).
+These blueprints rely on an existing hosted zone in AWS Route 53.
+If you do not have a hosted zone, you can create one by following the [AWS Rout 53 documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html).

-## Data Storage Options
+## Data storage options

-The main components of CloudBees CD, use a file system to persist data.
-Data is stored in a couple of [places](https://docs.cloudbees.com/docs/cloudbees-cd/latest/requirements/k8s-requirements#persist) that can be configured to be stored in Amazon EBS or EFS:
+CloudBees CD/RO uses a file system to persist data.
+Data is stored in several [locations](https://docs.cloudbees.com/docs/cloudbees-cd/latest/requirements/k8s-requirements#persist) and configured to be stored in Amazon Elastic Block Store (Amazon EBS) or Amazon Elastic File System (Amazon EFS)

-- Amazon EBS volumes are scoped to a particular Availability Zone to offer high-speed, low-latency access to the EC2 instances they are connected to.
-If an Availability Zone fails, an EBS volume becomes inaccessible due to file corruption, or there is a service outage, the data on these volumes will become inaccessible.
-Operations Center and Managed Controller pods require this persistent data and have no mechanism to replicate the data, so we recommend frequent backups for Amazon EBS.
+- Amazon EBS volumes are scoped to a particular availability zone to offer high-speed, low-latency access to the Amazon Elastic Compute Cloud (Amazon EC2) instances they are connected to.
+If an availability zone fails, an Amazon EBS volume becomes inaccessible due to file corruption, or there is a service outage, the data on these volumes becomes inaccessible.
+The pods require this persistent data and have no mechanism to replicate the data, so CloudBees recommends frequent backups for Amazon EBS.
-- Amazon EFS file systems are scoped to an AWS Region and can be accessed from any Availability Zone in the Region the file system was created in.
-Using Amazon EFS as a storage class for the Operations Center and Managed Controller allows pods to be rescheduled successfully onto healthy nodes in the event of an Availability Zone outage.
-Amazon EFS file systems may increase the cost of the deployment compared to the Amazon EBS option, but provide greater fault tolerance.
+- Amazon EFS file systems are scoped to an AWS region and can be accessed from any availability zone in the region that the file system was created in.
+Using Amazon EFS as a storage class allows pods to be rescheduled successfully onto healthy nodes in the event of an availability zone outage.
+Amazon EFS is more expensive than Amazon EBS, but provides greater fault tolerance.

 > [!IMPORTANT]
-> CloudBees CD clustered mode requires Amazon EFS.
-See [CloudBees CD EKS Storage Requirements](https://docs.cloudbees.com/docs/cloudbees-cd/latest/requirements/k8s-requirements#persist).
+> CloudBees CD/RO clustered mode requires Amazon EFS.
+For more information, refer to [CloudBees CD/RO EKS Storage Requirements](https://docs.cloudbees.com/docs/cloudbees-cd/latest/requirements/k8s-requirements#persist).

 > [!NOTE]
-> For more information on pricing, see the [Amazon EBS pricing page](https://aws.amazon.com/ebs/pricing/) and the [Amazon EFS pricing page](https://aws.amazon.com/efs/pricing/).
+> For more information on pricing and cost analysis, refer to [Amazon EBS pricing](https://aws.amazon.com/ebs/pricing/) and [Amazon EFS pricing](https://aws.amazon.com/efs/pricing/).

-## Terraform Docs
+## Terraform documentation

 <!-- BEGIN_TF_DOCS -->
 ### Inputs